In Our Care

 Tumor Board

-Through the Community Cancer Center’s affiliation with OHSU’s Department of Radiation Medicine, individual patient diagnoses are reviewed by a local tumor board to plan the most effective approaches to care.
-This multidisciplinary approach gives patients access to a diverse team of cancer specialists, including pathologists, radiologists, surgeons, medical and radiation oncologists, gynecologists and urologists.
+Individual patient diagnoses are reviewed by a local tumor board to plan the most effective approaches to care.
+This multidisciplinary approach gives patients access to a diverse team of cancer specialists, including pathologists, radiologists, surgeons, medical and radiation oncologists, gynecologists, and urologists — with additional support from nurse navigators, social workers, palliative care specialists, and genetic counselors when appropriate.

 When a patient’s case is presented at tumor board, the specialists explore all possible approaches to care and collaborate on a plan that best fits the patient’s diagnosis and individual needs.
-This approach ensures each patient benefits from the perspectives and expertise of physicians with broad experience in the care of cancer patients.
+The team also considers clinical trial eligibility, complex medication needs, and the psychosocial factors that can affect a patient’s overall well-being and ability to tolerate treatment.
+This approach ensures each patient benefits from the perspectives and expertise of physicians and care professionals with broad experience in the care of cancer patients.